Learn what many TCO Calculators get wrong and how accurate TCO calculations can optimize ROI throughout your transition

 Scenario 2: Higher TCO, less up-front Capex

-If we want lower Capex (and lower operational headache), we can acheive next-best TCO with 39 BEVs, 17 FCVs, and 9 ICEs.
+If we want lower Capex (and lower operational headache), we can achieve next-best TCO with 39 BEVs, 17 FCVs, and 9 ICEs.

 Scenario 3: Highest TCO, easiest implementation

-As you can see, the benefit of this approach is that it provides clear, evidence based results and actions that will work in a real network.
-Unlike Excel-only analyses, optimization-based approaches like this allow for faster Net Zero transition by getting new wheels on the road at the right times to suit the real operations.
+As you can see, the benefit of this approach is that it provides clear, evidence-based results, and it identifies steps that work in a real network.
+Unlike Excel-only analyses, optimization-based approaches like this allow for faster Net Zero transition by getting new wheels on the road, at the right times, to suit the real operations.

 Get in touch with us to discuss how to use our tools for your own TCO analysis.